 What is the impact and where does it occur?
-What Management Approach is the organization's involvement in the impact? intinagement Approach Vitarich contributes to the empowerment and employment of women.
-It provides equal opportunity for all persons, regardless of sex and gender. , , What are the Risk/s Identified? officers.
+What Management Approach is the organization's involvement in the impact? and a general Approach The trigulation of trigulation of the trigulation of trigulation Vitarich contributes to the empowerment and employment of women.
+It provides equal opportunity for all persons, regardless of sex and gender. than the female employees, it does not mean that there is gender preference in the selection and hiring of employees.
+In fact, Vitarich has always upheld and commits to continue to uphold meritocracy in the selection, employment and promotion of all its employees.
+Vitarich does not and will never include in its list of qualifications a gender preference for each position - from the lowest rank up to the top rank.
+Moreover, female employees are given the opportunity not only to be employed in the company but also to handle supervisorial, managerial and even executive positions.
+The company's management committee is composed of both male and female What are the Risk/s Identified? officers.
 Management Approach Work interruptions due to availment of maternity leave for women employees and solo parent leave for solo parents. employees.
 If there is none, it distributes in the meantime the workload of the employee on